Why waiting for mortgage rates to drop could cost you thousands

 - Lenders have repriced multiple times in a matter of days

-- You hold off, expecting rates to fall
+- You hold off remortgaging, expecting rates to fall

-- You end up securing a higher rate closer to your expiry date
+- You end up settling for a higher rate closer to your expiry date

 - You lock in a rate today

-- Your deal is secured ahead of time
+- You secure your deal ahead of time

-- If rates improve, you can review and switch before completion
+- If rates improve, you can review them and switch deals up to two weeks before the remortgage completion deadline

 Over the past few weeks alone, we’ve helped hundreds of borrowers secure their next mortgage deal three to six months before their current one ends.